 Based on rental prices in Philly, the median rent for a studio is $815 per month versus a one-bedroom, which averages $968 (source: SmartAsset).
 That means a studio could save you $153 a month or $1,836 a year in Philadelphia.

-Remember, there is no right or wrong choice—only what’s right for you.
-And that decision is personal, based on what best fits your needs, lifestyle and budget.
+Remember, there is no right or wrong choice—only what’s best for you.
+And that decision is personal, based on your needs, lifestyle, and budget.